-Sending your first PGP encrypted email to a StartMail user, is slightly different from sending your first PGP encrypted email to a non-StartMail user.
+Sending your first PGP encrypted email to a StartMail user is slightly different from sending your first PGP encrypted email to a non-StartMail user.
 Please make sure to follow the correct instructions in step 1 below:

-- To send a PGP encrypted email to another StartMail user, they will first have to set up PGP encrypted as well.
-(If they need help setting this up, you could send them a link to these instructions.
+- To send a PGP encrypted email to another StartMail user, they will first have to set up PGP encryption as well.
+(If they need help setting this up, you could send them a link to these instructions.)
 Once they have set up PGP encryption, you are ready to send and receive PGP encrypted messages.
 To view a video about sending PGP encrypted emails to another StartMail user click here.

 To send a PGP encrypted email to non-StartMail user, you must first add their public key to your keyring.
 Click here to learn how.

 - Click the Compose button.